vmware-labs/distribution-tooling-for-helm/README.md

  🎉  Helm chart unwrapped successfully: You can use it now by running "helm install oci://demo.goharbor.io/helm-plugin/kibana --generate-name"
 ```

+## Advanced Usage

-That's all per the basic most powerful usage.
+That was all as per the basic most basic and powerful usage.
 If you're interested in some other additional goodies then we will dig next into some specific finer-grained commands.

 ### Creating an images lock